Thesis Statement: Definition, Types, and Writing Guide

 Here are some steps you would need to take to write a thesis statement:

-If you don’t have a topic yet, try to brainstorm a few ideas until you find one that you’re really excited about.
+If you don’t have a subject yet, try to brainstorm topics until you find one that you’re really excited about.

-Your topic can be anything you’re interested in, but it helps if you pick something that will interest other people as well.
+Your subject can be anything you’re interested in, but it helps if you pick something that will interest other people as well.

-2) Narrow down the topic from the assignment (if it’s broad)
+2) Narrow down the subject from the assignment (if it’s broad)

 Often, your assignment will be pretty broad.
 For example: “Write about the American Revolution.”